Master Next Level Engineering

 You are a teamplayer because you know that the best solutions are designed when working in a (diverse) team.

-Perform under pressure
+You can perform under pressure

 You are interested in studying maths, statistics and programming, even if you don’t have a lot of experience with it (yet).